AppetizerCarolyne Kauser-AbbottInspireWhat's On Provence & Cote d'AzurWinter in Provence

 Galette des Rois Kings Cake Provence @CocoaandLavender

-Until March 27: Head to the Hotel Caumont Centre d’Art in Aix-en-Provence to discover Treasures of Venice The Cini Collection.
+Until March 27: Head to the Hotel Caumont Centre d’Art in Aix-en-Provence to discover the Treasures of Venice, The Cini Collection.

-January through the end of March: Drive along the 130 kilometre Route du Mimosa from Bormes les Mimosas to the perfume capital of Grasse.
+January through the end of March: Drive along the 130-kilometre Route du Mimosa from Bormes les Mimosas to the perfume capital of Grasse.
 The bright yellow Mimosas are not native to the Côte d’Azur.
 British visitors who wintered on the coast originally planted the bushes to add colour to their gardens.
-The plants flourished in the climate and now “paint” the coastline in shades of yellow in the winter months.
+The plants flourished in the climate and now “paint” the coastline in shades of yellow in winter.
 There are festivities, parades, exhibitions and guided walks throughout the season.
 See the whole program here.

 Route du Mimosa Cote d'Azur